 How high does the average Soccer player Jump?

-In the book Training for Soccer Players (Check it Here on Amazon) by Marc Briggs (2013), he provided a list of standing vertical test norms for soccer players.
+In the book Training for Soccer Players by Marc Briggs (2013), he provided a list of standing vertical test norms for soccer players.
 Ranges from 28 inches on the excellent end of the spectrum to 8.6 inches on the poor end – these were averages for male athletes.
 Women athletes range from 24 inches to 4.4 inches.

 Height is one of the biggest factors if all else is compared equally.
 One study found shorter players from Hong Kong were able to jump higher than players from France, but unable to come close to Scandanavian players who were much taller.